-The installation of the HuLRT system has the potential to indirectly impact the Britannia Farm Property and the built structures located within its boundaries.
-The nature of the construction activities that will be occurring in the Hurontario Street ROW will produce vibrations that could impact the built structures on the property.
+The installation of the HuLRT system has the potential to indirectly impact the heritage structure located at 4650 Hurontario Street.
+The nature of the construction activities that will be occurring in the Hurontario Street ROW will produce vibrations that have the potential to impact the structure.
 Vibration directly resulting from construction activities, as well as long-term impacts related to vibrations resulting from traffic patterns, are the primary concern.

 Vibrations can result in unintended damage to the underlying fabric of a structure.
-Mitigation measures should be employed to assess the existing structural condition of the Subject Property and a "zone of influence" established prior to undertaking construction activities.
-Following construction, the Subject Property should be subjected to ongoing vibration monitoring to assess the impact of ambient vibrations associated with traffic on Hurontario Street and the LRT system.
+Mitigation measures should be employed to assess the existing structural condition of the heritage structure and a "zone of influence" established prior to undertaking construction activities.
+Following construction, the heritage structure should be subjected to ongoing vibration monitoring to assess the impact of ambient vibrations associated with traffic on Hurontario Street and the LRT system.